smalldata/smalldata.github.io/content/articles/baseball-for-europeans.md

 # the unwritten rules

 Wikipedia has an entire article about the [unwritten rules of baseball](https://en.wikipedia.org/wiki/Unwritten_rules_of_baseball).
-Many are about respecting the game, and violating the rules can get cause the opposing pitcher to hit one of your players with the ball.
+Many are about respecting the game, and violating the rules can get cause the opposing pitcher to intentionally hit one of your players with the ball.

 + EXCEPT: the pitcher shouldn't throw at the head of the hitter

  In turn, throwing at a hitter can also cause a bench-clearing brawl.
-I don't condone violence, but all I can say is that if you charge the mound, at least know the fighting skills of the player you are charging.
+I don't condone violence, but all I can say is that if you charge the mound, at least know the skills of the player you are going after.

 ![headlock]({attach}/images/baseball_nolan_ryan_headlock.gif)